top of page

 What are your cancellation and late policies?

-We kindly ask if you need to cancel or reschedule your appointment that you contact us up 24 hours prior so that we can make the necessary adjustments to our schedule.
+We do take a $25 non-refundable deposit to schedule your ultrasound.
+We kindly ask if you need to cancel or reschedule your appointment that you contact us before 72 hours prior so that we can make the necessary adjustments to our schedule.
+If you reschedule or cancel your appointment within 72 hours of your appointment, there is a $25 fee.
 No-shows will be charged a fee of $25.00.
+We ask that you keep your reschedules limited to 3 or less times.
+If you reschedule your appointment more than 3 times, we have the right to charge $25 per reschedule.
 Please arrive 10-15 minutes prior to your appointment to allow time to complete the necessary documents prior to the start of your session, If you know you will be late please contact us as soon as possible to make sure we can accommodate your appointment and assure you have enough time to have a fully enjoyable experience.

 bottom of page